fanfani/geoip-reverse/README.md

 # geoip-reverse

-l4m3r tools to get public ip addresses associated to a given place
+l4m3r tools to get public ip addresses associated to a given place.
+Think of it as a reverse geocoder for IP addresses.

 list-ips-by.sh